-4. Making A Booking
+4. Making a booking

 4.1 To make a booking with us, you can do so through our call centre via the phone number listed on our website with one of our sales concierge team.

-4.2 The person making your booking (the "Lead Contact") must be at least 18 years of age and one of the passengers in the booking.
+4.2 The person making your booking (the “Lead Contact”) must be at least 18 years of age and one of the passengers in the booking.
 The Lead Contact must be authorised to make the booking on behalf of all members of your party.
-If the Lead Contact is not over 18 and a UK or Irish resident we reserve the right to cancel your booking and charge a 100% cancellation fee in respect of the complete booking.
+If the Lead Contact is not over 18, we reserve the right to cancel your booking and charge a 100% cancellation fee in respect of the complete booking.
 When you make a booking you guarantee that you have the authority to accept and do accept on behalf of all members of your party these terms and conditions and the conditions of the relevant supplier(s).
 The Lead Contact is responsible for making all payments due and for ensuring that all passenger names given to us accord exactly with their travel documentation.

 4.3 It is your responsibility to check the documents you receive and notify us of any errors within 48 hours of receipt.
 If errors for which you hold us at fault are reported after this time, we cannot be held responsible for any costs associated with correcting these and you will be referred to the supplier’s terms for correction.